msampaio/musicontour/doc/contour-operations.rst

 ----------------------------------

-The Morris Contour Reduction Algorithm reduces a contour to a prime contour by cpitches prunning until no more cpitch can be deleted.
+The Morris Contour Reduction Algorithm reduces a contour to a prime contour prunning :term:`cpitches <Cpitch>` until no more cpitch can be deleted.

 .. explain what maxima, minima concepts and how the algorithm does its
 .. job